 When Should Fiduciaries Call a Care Manager?

-When should fiduciaries call a care manager for elders?
+When should fiduciaries call a care manger for elderly care?

 Fiduciaries oversee aging clients’ financial and legal affairs, but when coordinating care, they may need expert assistance.
 A professional geriatric care manager can provide fiduciaries with valuable insights and hands-on support, ensuring their clients receive the best possible care.
 Knowing when to involve a care manager can streamline decision-making and improve client outcomes.